kazurayam/TestObjectExtension/README.md

 - [Cannot find elements when XPath expression is null](https://forum.katalon.com/t/cannot-find-elements-when-xpath-expression-is-null/13840)

-In the end it was found that Katalon Studio v5.7.1 had a small bug; and later the problem was fixed.
+In the end a small bug was found in Katalon Studio v5.7.1, which was fixed later.

-In the research I had to look at the internal of `com.kms.katalon.core.testobject.TestObject` class.
+Then I wanted to look at the internal of `com.kms.katalon.core.testobject.TestObject` object.
 I needed to debug-print every details of a `TestObject` instance.
 I needed to see all properties (name-value pairs).
 I wanted to pretty-print a `TestObject` in JSON format.
 I wanted to make it as easy as possible to print a `TestOject` in JSON.

 Also I remembered that quite often I need to convert a Katalon's `TestObject` into Selenium WebDriver's `By` object.
 I wanted to make it as easy as possible to create a `By` object out of a `TestObject`.

 # Solution proposed

 I developed a utility class `com.kazurayam.ks.testobject.TestObjectExntion`.
+With it a test case script can extend the `com.kms.katalon.core.testobject.TestObject` class to add a few custom methods runtime.
 It employs [Groovy's Runtime Metaprogramming](https://groovy-lang.org/metaprogramming.html) technique.
-With it a test case script can extend the `com.kms.katalon.core.testobject.TestObject` class to have a few custom methods runtime.

 # Description